2006 California Golden Bears football team: Oregon State

-Oregon Ducks
+Oregon

 Cal played the next Saturday, October 7, for California's Homecoming weekend, against the undefeated #11 (in both the AP Poll and Coaches Poll) Oregon Ducks, a team that was 4–0, and 1–0 in Pac-10 play.
 It was broadcast to the majority of the country on ABC Sports.
 The game at California Memorial Stadium was played in front of a sold-out crowd of 72,516.
 Surprisingly, Cal came into the game wearing gold jerseys, instead of their normal blue outfits.
 Before the game, the Cal student section gave a raucous tribute to Nobel Prize winner George Smoot, who had just won a few days earlier for his research on the Big Bang.

 Cal continued to shine in its victory over the Ducks.
 Quarterback Nate Longshore had a touchdown pass early in the first quarter, but the Ducks bounced back with a field goal.
 Cal then scored three straight touchdowns, two being passes from Longshore, and one being a memorable 65-yard punt return by receiver DeSean Jackson to put the Bears up 28–3.
 Oregon scored a touchdown before the half ended, leaving Cal with a 28–10 lead.
 A field goal and another Longshore touchdown into receiver Robert Jordan's hands gave the Bears a 38–10 lead, but the Ducks countered with a touchdown pass as the third quarter ended.
 Another touchdown score by both teams in the fourth quarter, Cal's coming from tailback Justin Forsett's 23-yard run, gave the Bears an impressive 45–24 victory.

 This was the fifth straight game in which the Bears scored more than 40 points.
 Longshore was 14 for 26 with 189 yards, four touchdowns (including one on the ground), and one interception.
 While Lynch was held to just 50 yards because of an ankle injury, Justin Forsett rushed for 163 yards on 27 carries, with one score.
 DeSean Jackson had two touchdowns, one passing and one 65-yard punt return.
 Receivers Craig Stevens and Robert Jordan also had touchdown receptions.
 Oregon quarterback Dennis Dixon threw for 263 yards, two touchdowns, and three interceptions.
 Running back Jonathan Stewart, the then-leader in Pac-10 rushing yards, was held to just 25 yards on 18 carries by the Cal defense.

 This game put Cal in the prime position to challenge USC for the Pac-10 championship.
 Cal moved up six spots in both the AP Poll and the Coaches Poll to #10 and #11, respectively, after this win, while Oregon dropped seven spots in both polls to #18.

 The Ducks are already bowl-eligible, unranked in the AP Poll and in the Coaches Poll, but have a #24 ranking in the BCS standings.
 They have a 7–3 record (4–3 in the Pac-10).